ovh/docs/pages/platform/ai/deploy_tuto_09_streamlit_speech_to_text_app/guide.en-gb.md

 ### Import the models and save them locally (Optional)

-As we explained in the blog articles, you will considerably reduce the initialization time of the app if you download the models and store them in a local folder.
+As we explained in the blog article, you will considerably reduce the initialization time of the app if you download the models and store them in a local folder.
 This will allow you not to have to download them again every time you relaunch the application.

 To do this, we will use **AI Training**.
 This will allow us to launch a python script from *GitHub* that will **download the models and store them in an OVHcloud volume** named `speech_to_text_app_models`.
 When the models will be downloaded and added to this volume, the status of the job will automatically switch from `Running` to `Done` and the **job will be immediately stopped**.
 This operation should be quite fast.